ibm-cloud-docs/transit-gateway/iam.md

 | Operator and Viewer | Can only perform actions that don't change the state of resources. | List gateways  \n Get gateways  \n List a gateway's connections  \n View a gateway's connections  \n View incoming connection requests |
 {: caption="IAM platform-access user roles and actions" caption-side="bottom"}

 To add or remove connections to VPCs, or to accept or reject a cross account connection request, you must also have Administrator or Editor platform-access role permission to the VPC being connected to.
-See [VPC: Getting started with IAM](/docs/vpc?topic=vpc-iam-getting-started) for more information.
+For more information, see [VPC: Getting started with IAM](/docs/vpc?topic=vpc-iam-getting-started).
-{: note}

 To add or remove connections to Direct Links, you must also have Administrator or Editor platform-access role permission to the Direct Link being connected to.
-See [Managing access for IBM Cloud Direct Link](/docs/dl?topic=dl-iam) for more information.
+For more information, see [Managing access for IBM Cloud Direct Link](/docs/dl?topic=dl-iam).
 {: note}

 ## Service name